ashwinkumar12345/for-elasticsearch-docs/docs/sql/aggregations.md

 :--- | :---
 M | 101 |

+If an identifier is ambiguous, for example, present both as a select alias and as an index field (preference is alias).
+In this case, the identifier is replaced with an expression aliased in the `SELECT` clause:

 ### HAVING without GROUP BY

-Additionally, a HAVING clause can work without GROUP BY clause.
-This is useful because aggregation is not allowed to be present in WHERE clause:
+You can use a `HAVING` clause without the `GROUP BY` clause.
+This is useful because aggregations are not supported in a `WHERE` clause:

 ```sql
 SELECT 'Total of age > 100'